The King’s Fund independent learning review

 3. Structure and processes

-We’re improving internal processes to make the RCP more transparent and member-focused:
+We’re improving internal processes, communication and engagement to make the RCP more transparent and member-focused:

-- A new communications reference group made up of fellows and members is helping shape improvements to how we communicate and engage.
+• A communications reference group of fellows and members has been helping to shape how we communicate and engage.

-- A new CRM and social media strategy are being developed to better engage with members.
+• A new CRM system, social media strategy and policy are being developed.

 4. Health and wellbeing support